TelenorStartIoT/tutorials/03-arduino-mkrnb1500-udp/README.md

 ### Download the Arduino Desktop IDE

 The easiest way to program the Arduino MKR NB 1500 dev-kit is to use the Arduino Desktop IDE.
-You can download the Arduino IDE for Windows, Linux and MacOS from https://www.arduino.cc/en/Main/software.
+You can download the Arduino IDE for Windows, Linux and MacOS here: https://www.arduino.cc/en/Main/software.

 ![Download Aurduino Desktop IDE](./assets/00-download-arduino-ide.png)

 ### Add Board Support for the Dev-Kit in the IDE

 Open the Arduino Desktop IDE.
-Before you connect your board to the computer, the first thing you need to do is to add the Atmel SAMD Core to the IDE.
-This simple procedure is done selecting Tools menu, then Boards and last Boards Manager.
-When the boards manager is displayed (see image), search for "MKR NB" and install the SAMD core by clicking the install button
+The first thing you need to do before you connect your board to the computer is to add the Atmel SAMD Core to the IDE.
+This simple procedure is done by selecting "Tools" menu, then "Boards" and "Boards Manager".
+When the boards manager is displayed (see image), search for "MKR NB" and install the SAMD core by clicking the install button.

 ![Add board support](./assets/01-add-board-support.png)